lyuwen/terminal_guide/vim/vim.md

 Vim as three modes: Normal mode, Insert mode, Visual mode

 When you open vim for an empty buffer or a file, you would always enter the normal mode.
 This is where you type commands and do all the editing, while the [Insert mode](#insert-mode) is mojarly for typing in texts.
+The idea is that one do all the editing here and type in the Inser mode.

 The original navigation key in vim is h, j, k, l, for left, up, down and right, due to the design of the machine where it was originally developed.
 But now one can also acheive this with the arrow keys.
 Such acient convention is kept for minimum hand movement.